wipplelang/teach/src/resources/drawing-with-turtle/lesson/index.md

 layout: lesson
 title: Drawing with Turtle
 description: >
-    In this introduction to the Wipple Playground, students learn about sequencing and repetition by drawing a spirograph.
+    In this introduction to Wipple, students learn about sequencing and repetition by drawing a spirograph.
 duration: 1 hour
-materials: Laptops, spirograph kits
+materials: Laptops, projector, spirograph kits
 standards: 6-8.CT.b.1, 9-12.CT.a.1, 9-12.CT.d.5
 ---